 - Yokohama Triennale, Yokohama, Japan starting August 2020: Located in Japan’s foremost art institutions, the every-three-year-event showcases in vogue Asian painters, sculptors and photographers from throughout the region.
 With the Asian art scene rising, this event proves to be a draw for art collectors and art lovers seeking the trendiest artists and works.

 - Mars 2020 aims to explore the Red Planet for previous life: Key questions about life on Mars remain, and NASA’s Mars 2020 mission hopes to find signs of habitable conditions on Mars in the ancient past and find traces of past microbial life itself.
 This dovetails into Elon Musk’s claim that he’s “70% certain to travel to Mars,” in that scientists also intend to test methods for producing oxygen from the Martian atmosphere and address other challenges of human expeditions before sending people out there.

 - U.S. Presidential Election November 2020: As soon as a week after the Thanksgiving holiday in 2018, presidential candidacy announcements began for the 2020 Presidential Elections.
 No doubt after an extended mid-term election with delayed results and run-offs, some Americans may feel some election fatigue, but the momentum carries forward with forecasters predicting a Democratic female front-runner, or three.

-Access a baseline editorial calendar template and start tracking ideas for your editorial or marketing plans
+Access a free calendar and start tracking ideas for your editorial or marketing plans

 You can access and use it right away or create one like it with your industry-specific notable events.
 The foresight calendar is set up to be a baseline template that you can add to and extract from as needed, or that you can import into other apps to collaborate on with your team.
 Each event is set up using the tips above and includes a URL to gather more information about the events as needed.